Caryl Smith Gilbert

-Smith Gilbert, 44, spent the past six seasons (2008-13) at UCF overseeing the women's track and field and cross country programs after serving as an assistant at Tennessee, Alabama and Penn State.
+Prior to her arrivial at USC, Smith Gilbert, 47, spent six seasons (2008-13) at UCF overseeing the women's track and field and cross country programs after serving as an assistant at Tennessee, Alabama and Penn State.

-During her UCF tenure, the Knights won six Conference USA track and field outdoor and indoor crowns.
+During her UCF tenure, the Knights won six Conference USA track and field indoor and outdoor crowns.
 Her athletes were named All-Americans more than 100 times and set more than 100 school records.
 Academically, her team's GPA exceeded 3.0 nearly every term.
 She also oversaw the building of the on-campus UCF Cross Country Complex.

 In 2013, UCF's fifth place showing at the NCAA outdoor meet was the best finish by a non-BCS team since 2000 and its 35 points more than doubled the previous program best.
-She was named the U.S. Track & Field and Cross Country Coaches Association South Region Coach of the Year for a fifth time in 2013 as she guided UCF to its first-ever outdoor national Top 10 ranking in the USTFCCCA poll.
-She was the only coach to have three 100 meter runners ranked among the Top 10-seeded qualifiers at the NCAA meet.
+She was named the USTFCCCA South Region Coach of the Year for a fifth time in 2013 as she guided UCF to its first-ever outdoor national Top 10 ranking in the USTFCCCA poll.
+She was the only coach to have three 100 meter runners ranked among the top 10-seeded qualifiers at the NCAA meet.
 Twelve school records were broken in the 2013 outdoor season while the team won its fourth-straight C-USA title, a feat unmatched by any other women's track and field program in conference history.
 Octavious Freeman was the C-USA Outdoor Track Athlete of the Year for the second consecutive year.

 UCF also finished fifth at the 2013 NCAA indoor meet, as C-USA Indoor Track Athlete of the Year Aurieyall Scott won the 60-meter dash to become the school's first NCAA champion in any sport.